 The Tar Heels also excelled on special teams, finishing 10th in net punting and 10th in punt return average.
 Bernard was second nationally in punt returns and fourth as an all-purpose runner.

-Carolina's offense set several more school records, including most points in a game (80), most plays in a season (943) and most passing yards in a season (3,606).
-Carolina averaged more that 425 yards per game and it was the sixth consecutive year as a head coach that Fedora's offense has gained more than 5,000 total yards.
+Carolina’s offense set several more school records in 2013, including most points in a game (80), most plays in a season (943) and most passing yards in a season (3,606).
+It was the sixth consecutive year as a head coach that Fedora’s offense has gained more than 5,000 total yards.

 Fedora takes pride in having outstanding special teams play and 2013 may have been his best yet.
 Punt returner Ryan Switzer tied the NCAA single-season record with five punt returns for touchdowns en route to first-team All-America honors as a true freshman.
 It was the first time a true freshman at Carolina had ever been named first-team All-America.
-Meanwhile fellow freshman kick returner T.J.
+Meanwhile kick returner T.J.
 Logan returned two kickoffs for touchdowns.
-Throw in an interception return for touchdown by freshman safety Dominique Green and the Tar Heels set a school record for most non-offensive touchdowns with eight.
-Not surprisingly, the Tar Heels led the nation in punt returns, and also finished 10th in the country in net punting.
+Throw in an interception return for touchdown by safety Dominquie Green and the Tar Heels set a school record for most non-offensive touchdowns with eight.
+Not surprisingly, the Tar Heels led the nation in punt returns and also finished 10th in the country in net punting.

 COACHING THE BEST

-Ebron is the third first-rounder Fedora has coached in Chapel Hill.
+Ebron was the third first-rounder Fedora has coached in Chapel Hill.
 The previous year, offensive guard Jonathan Cooper and defensive tackle Sylvester Williams were selected in the first round by Arizona (No. 7) and Denver (No. 28), respectively.
 It was just the second time Carolina had produced multiple first-round picks in the same season.
 Cooper was a consensus first-team All-America and became the first Outland Trophy finalist in UNC history.
-Williams, who prior to coming to UNC had worked in a factory making truck parts, was a stout run-stopper who earned first-team All- ACC honors.
+Williams, who prior to coming to UNC had worked in a factory making truck parts, was a stout run-stopper who earned first-team All-ACC honors.
+Williams played in the Super Bowl in two of his first three years in the NFL, capturing the coveted trophy in 2015.

-Bernard, the fleet-footed runner from Ft.
-Lauderdale, led the league in rushing, earned first-team All-ACC honors at both running back and specialist and was the first tailback selected in the NFL Draft when Cincinnati took him in the second round.
+Bernard, a fleet-footed runner from Ft.
+Lauderdale, led the league in rushing in 2012, earned first-team All-ACC honors at both running back and specialist and was the first tailback selected in the NFL Draft when Cincinnati took him in the second round.
 Nine Tar Heels from the 2012 squad signed professional contracts, including five draft picks and four free agent signings.
 All three senior offensive linemen were drafted, including Cooper in the first round, Brennan Williams in the third and Travis Bond in the seventh.

 BUILT A PROGRAM AT SOUTHERN MISS